-• Examination fees and claims fees included in the transaction price: the underlying performance obligation for the examination service is fully satisfied once the written communication of the intention to grant the patent or the decision to refuse the application has been sent to the patent applicant.
+• Examination fees and claims fees included in the transaction price: the underlying performance obligation for the examination service is satisfied once the written communication of the intention to grant the patent or the decision to refuse the application has been sent to the patent applicant.

 The patent applicant can decide at any time to cancel the examination contract with the EPO either actively (withdrawal of the application) or passively (application deemed to be withdrawn).
-Under Article 11(a) of the Rules relating to Fees (as in force from 1 July 2016), the examination fee provided for in Article 94(1) EPC is to be refunded in full if the European patent application is withdrawn, refused, or deemed to be withdrawn before substantive examination has begun.
+Under Article 11(a) of the Rules relating to Fees, the examination fee provided for in Article 94(1) EPC is to be refunded in full if the European patent application is withdrawn, refused, or deemed to be withdrawn before substantive examination has begun.

-Under Article 11(b) of the Rules relating to Fees, as in force from 1 November 2016, the examination fee provided for in Article 94(1) EPC is to be refunded at a rate of 50% if the European patent application is withdrawn after substantive examination has begun but before either expiry of the time limit for replying to the first Article 94(3) communication issued by the examining division, even if the applicant has already replied, or, in the case of a direct grant (i.e. no previous Art.
-94(3) communication), before the date on which the Rule 71(3) communication is dispatched.
+Under Article 11(b) of the Rules relating to Fees, the examination fee provided for in Article 94(1) EPC is to be refunded at a rate of 50% if the European patent application is withdrawn after substantive examination has begun but before either expiry of the time limit for replying to the first Article 94(3) EPC communication issued by the examining division, even if the applicant has already replied, or, in the case of a direct grant (a grant with no previous Article 94(3) EPC communication), before the date on which the Rule 71(3) EPC communication is dispatched.